Old Kirk of Kirkcaldy

-The Old Kirk in Kirkcaldy is a former parish church in Kirkcaldy, Fife, and is the oldest building in continuous use in the town.
+The Old Kirk of Kirkcaldy is a former parish church in Kirkcaldy, Fife, Scotland.
+The church's Norman tower is the oldest building in continuous use in the town.

 In 2011, after the Church of Scotland finalised Presbytery Plans to sell off 400 churches across Scotland, it was acquired by the Kirkcaldy Old Kirk Trust, who are committed to preserving it for use as a community resource, concert space, heritage centre and for continuing worship.